kkushalad/Illumio-Submission/README.md

 Please find the source code files from the source section along with the test files used for testing which maps to given scale in the problem statement.

-HashImpl.py: Contains the code with Hash Table as data structure TrieImpl.py: Contains the code with Trie as Data Structure ParallelProcessing.py: Contains the code with Hash Table as data structure and with input file being processed in parallel to speed up things.
+_HashImpl.py_: Contains the code with Hash Table as data structure

+_TrieImpl.py_: Contains the code with Trie as Data Structure

+_ParallelProcessing.py_: Contains the code with Hash Table as data structure and with input file being processed in parallel to speed up things.